 For those wanting to add a hot element to their outdoor living space, a fire pit is an excellent choice of décor that will add style and warmth to any outdoor hangout.

 We have already gone through the steps of starting a fire, and therefore starting the fun, in a fire pit.
-And while the experience of sitting by a fire with friends, family or a significant other is calming, precautions must always be taken whenever there’s fire involved.
+While the experience of sitting by a fire with friends, family or a significant other is calming, precautions must always be taken whenever there’s fire involved.
 In this article, we want to teach you how to put out a fire pit that burns wood.

 1. Let the Wood Burn Completely.